-Principal Investigator: Prof Stephen Hallett
+Principal Investigator: Professor Stephen Hallett

-Co-Investigator: Prof. Ivana Partridge
+Co-investigator: Professor Ivana Partridge

 Laminated composites are prone to delaminations due to the presence of interlaminar stress raisers, such as free-edges and ply drop-offs.
 Through-thickness reinforcement (TTR) inhibits delamination growth by restraining delamination opening and sliding.
 TTR can be applied in the form of discrete rods (Z-pins), tufts or stitches.
 Z-pinning [2,6-7] and is particularly effective in enhancing the damage tolerance performance of pre-preg based composites under quasi-static, impact and fatigue loading.

 The aim of this proposal is to develop the manufacturing and insertion processes for multi-functional Z-pins for the through-thickness (TT) reinforcement of composite laminates.
 The main objective is to combine the passive delamination-suppressing action of traditional Z-pins with additional manufacturing-enabled functionalities, namely: 1) delamination sensing and active suppression; 2) active cooling of composite structures; 3) self-healing.